Hrabal/TemPy/make_an_app/tempy_3.md

                 )
             )
         )
-    ) for person in self._data['people']
+    ) for person in self.content_data['people']
 ]
 ```

-As you can see we are looping over the list inside `self._data['people']` which is the results of the query we performed in the controller.
+As you can see we are looping over the list inside `self.content_data['people']` which is the results of the query we performed in the controller.
 For each person in our list we are addin the basic structure with a custom link `href` taken from the `person.person_id` attribute we defined in the `Person` model.

 Inside this basic structure for each person we are adding another nested list comprehension for the person's contact: